masuidrive/miyamoto/README.md

 # 開発/Development

-If you puwh your code to the master branch, the script will automatically deployed to the Google App Script
+If you push your code to the master branch, the script will automatically deployed to the Google App Script.

 ## Todo